peppelinux/pyDHCPStarvator/README.md

 # pyDHCPStarvator
-scapy DHCP starvation

-Scapy python program to exahust a DHCP pool.
+This is a Scapy python program that can exahusts an entire DHCP pool.
-This tool is not a purpose for doing network attacks but a strategy to exaust a DHCP Rogue pool when security-port and dhcp-snoop features are not available in the network equipments.
+This tool was not created for doing network attacks but like a strategy to exaust a DHCP Rogue pool when security-port and dhcp-snoop features are not available in your network equipments.

 ### Usage
 ````